Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: John Lewis, Asda, Very and Studio drop consoles in the biggest restock for months
+PS5 stock – live: Very, BT, Currys and John Lewis drop consoles in the biggest restock for months

 Keep up to date with the latest drops from BT, Smyths Toys, Amazon and more

-Note: UPDATE: The PS5 is now in stock at Very, BT Shop, Currys, John Lewis & Partners, Game and Scan.
-It has sold out at Asda.
-The PS5 is set to restock at EE next.
-Read on for more information.